-How will PG&E's Application affect me?
+How will PG&E's application affect electric rates?

 Many customers receive bundled electric service from PG&E, meaning they receive electric generation, transmission and distribution services.
-Based on rates currently in effect, the bill for a typical residential, bundled nonCARE customer using 500 kWh per month would increase from \$113.64 to \$113.72, or 0.1 percent.
+Based on rates currently in effect, the bill for a typical residential bundled nonCARE customer using 500 kWh per month would increase from \$113.64 to \$116.03, or 2.1 percent.
 Actual impacts will vary depending on energy usage.